Just-Gabe/MinecraftTwitchControl/README.md

     initial_channels=[CHANNEL_NAME]
 ```

-Viewers on chat will be able to interact via bot commands:
+Viewers on chat will be able to interact via bot commands.

 Available commands: